 However, two additional prescriptions, each for a 30-day supply for a total of a 90-day supply, may be prescribed if the practitioner accesses the West Virginia Controlled Substances Monitoring Program Database.
-A practitioner is required to conduct and document the results of a physical examination every 90 days for any patient for whom he or she continues to treat with any Schedule II controlled substance.
+A practitioner is required to conduct and document the results of a physical examination every 90 days for any patient for whom he or she continues to treat with any Schedule II Opioid Drug.
+The physical exam should be relevant to the specific diagnosis and course of treatment and should assess whether continuing the course of treatment would be safe and effective for the patient.